kristinemlarson/gnssIR_python/README.md

 created from RINEX files.
 RINEX is the standard format for GPS/GNSS files.

 A simple refraction error correction has been added.

+July 2, 2019
+I have added another code (quickLook.py) that will give you a "quick and dirty" evaluation of a single site.
+It has the nice advantage that it will make a SNR file for you if your RINEX file is in your working directory or if it is stored at the UNAVCO archive.

 WARNING: These codes do not calculate soil moisture.